derekjwilliams/BreadthFirstFunctional/README.md

 # BreadthFirstFunctional
-Simple breadth first graph search using adjacency list
+Simple breadth first graph search using adjacency list.

+See https://youtu.be/09_LlHjoEiY that covers this topic Github for the tutorial https://github.com/williamfiset/algorithms Java implemenation from the github https://github.com/williamfiset/Algorithms/blob/master/src/main/java/com/williamfiset/algorithms/graphtheory/BreadthFirstSearchAdjacencyListIterative.java
 ## TODO

 Convert to actually be functional